LLNL/axom/src/components/sidre/docs/sphinx/file_io.rst

 Serial I/O is accomplished using methods of the Group class; parallel I/O is done through the IOManager class.

 HDF5 is an optional dependency for Sidre.
-If Sidre was not compiled with HDF5 support, those APIs that rely on HDF5 will naturally be unavailable.
+Sidre APIs that rely on HDF5 will be available only if Sidre was compiled with HDF5 support.

 Serial File I/O
 ---------------